ckwatson/web_gui/README.md

 ### Run on Heroku

+Please use [this Buildpack](https://github.com/dmathieu/heroku-buildpack-submodules#installation) for Auto-Deployment Support on submodules.

-Please note that GitHub Auto-Deployment on Heroku does not support `git submodules`, so we have to do it manually.
+~~Please note that GitHub Auto-Deployment on Heroku does not support `git submodules`, so we have to do it manually.

 Heroku does not support `git submodules` unless they are specified with a URL using a `git://` protocol.
 Therefore, to push a commit to the Heroku server, one has to use this command:

     perl -pi -e 's/url = https/url = git/g' .gitmodules && git push heroku && perl -pi -e 's/url = git/url = https/g' .gitmodules

-We have to do the double `perl` call every time we want to push to Heroku, since GitHub needs `https://` protocol for writing access.
+We have to do the double `perl` call every time we want to push to Heroku, since GitHub needs `https://` protocol for writing access.~~

 Folder Structure
 ----------------